martinkz/react-quiz-maker/README.md

 # React Quiz Maker

 This is a quiz building library which allows developers to implement a variety of animated quiz types with a custom design, without having to implement most of the quiz logic.
+Uses motion framer under the hood.

 ## Live Demo